 \section{Introduction}

-Let $p$ be a prime and $q=p^n$ for a positive integer $n$.
+Let $p$ be a prime and $q$ be a power of $p$.
 Let $K$ be a finite extension of $\mathbb{F}_q(t)$.
 Define $M_K$ to be the set of places of $K$.
 Suppose $P\in M_K$.
 Let $K_P$ be the completion of $K$ at $P$ and $R_P$ be the valuation ring of $K_P$.
 Suppose $E$ is an elliptic curve over $K$ with equation

 such that $a_1$, $a_2$, $a_3$, $a_4$, and $a_6$ are elements of $K$. $E$ has a long Weierstrass form, and if $a_1=a_2=a_3=0$, $E$ has a short Weierstrass form.
 We study densities for elliptic curves over $K$ that have a long Weierstrass form.